jmarlow4/mastering-angular-p3-fundamentals/slides/02_modules/README.md

 ![](view-hierarchy.png)

-Let's create two modules, "core" and "auth."
-And don't forget to add them as imports to your root module, AppModule.
+Let's create a new module, "auth."
+And don't forget to add it as an import to your root module, AppModule.

 In fact, adding "-m app" to your "generate module" command makes sure to add the module to the list of imports in your "AppModule"

 ```
-$ ng g m core -m app

 $ ng g m auth -m app
 ```